California County Map

 The California county map outlines the political subdivisions of the state.

 The nation’s heartthrob, California is the most populous and the third largest state by area in the United States.
 It is surrounded by Oregon on the North, Arizona on the southeast, Nevada on the East, and the Mexican state of Baja, California, on the South.
 California is divided into counties, and at present there are 58 counties.
 When the division of areas into counties started in 18 February 1850, there existed 27 counties.
 20 counties were added within the year 1865, and by the turn of the century 10 more came into existence.
-The last county, Imperial County was born in the year 1907, and since then no new addition of counties took place.
+Imperial County, which was the last addition to the list of counties in California, was established in 1907.

 |List of California Counties|

-Out of the 58 counties the most prominent and popular ones are :
+Out of the 58 counties of California the most prominent and popular counties are :

 Los Angeles County : With a population of 9,818,605, Los Angeles County is termed as the most populous county in the United States.
 There are 88 incorporated cities, out of which Los Angeles city is the largest in California and the second largest city in the United States.
 Los Angeles County is also home to two offshore and famous islands, Santa Catalina Island and San Clemente Island.
 Apart from being the center of some of the most popular colleges and universities like University of California-Los Angeles, the County outshines in attractive tourist destinations.
 It is the abode of the world famous Hollywood walk of fame, and the Universal Studio.
 In addition, Los Angeles County is famous for the annual Rose Parade, the Los Angeles County Fair, the Los Angeles Zoo, the Los Angeles County Museum of Art, the La Brea Tar Pits, and the sprawling beaches spanning from Zuma to Cabrillo.